Price cuts no quick cure for Tesco's ills

-LONDON Cheaper meat and vegetables should draw shoppers back into Tesco (TSCO.L) stores but it will take time for the new boss of Britain's biggest grocer to win back market share.
+LONDON Oct 8 Cheaper meat and vegetables should draw shoppers back into Tesco stores but it will take time for the new boss of Britain's biggest grocer to win back market share.

-Customers seeking to save money in a sluggish economy have turned away from the market leader to discounters such as Aldi [ALDIEI.UL] and Lidl [LIDUK.UL], igniting a price war in British grocery shopping and contributing to a series of Tesco profit warnings.
+Customers seeking to save money in a sluggish economy have turned away from the market leader to discounters such as Aldi and Lidl, igniting a price war in British grocery shopping and contributing to a series of Tesco profit warnings.

 He has over 1 billion pounds ($1.6 billion) to further cut the cost of goods such as milk, bread and carrots in the hope that shoppers will fill their baskets with more profitable products but international experience shows it takes time to impact sales.